Running hvisor on QEMU

 If the capacity of rootfs1.ext4 is not enough, you can refer to img expansion to expand rootfs1.ext4.

-Then you can start zone1-linux on QEMU through root linux-zone0.
+Then on QEMU, you can start zone1-linux through root linux-zone0.